Stone Cold (Swindells novel): Plot

 Link then makes a resolution to only worry about himself, but this is soon broken when he meets a mysterious young woman named Gail.
-He gains a crush on her and they "doss" together and begin to piece the puzzle together, tracing clues to track down Shelter.
+He develops a crush on her and they "doss" together and begin to piece the puzzle together, tracing clues to track down Shelter.
 Soon after, Toya's father approaches them as Toya also goes missing.
 Link tries his best to give whereabouts.
 Nick, a man who sells the newspaper under Camden Station, tells Link that he saw both Ginger and Toya go with Shelter and vanish.
 Gail also acts more secretive, taking phone calls more often.

 After getting Shelter's address from Captain Hook and spying on Shelter in case he is the reason of the murders, Gail takes a long telephone call and Link wanders off by himself, where he is approached by an old man.
 Unbeknownst to Link, it is Shelter, who uses the excuse of a free shelter and hostel to lure Link into a building.

 Shelter invites Link over to his apartment and Link explores the house until he finds his watch, which was taken by the homeless person that assaulted him.
 Shelter then reveals who he really is and Link realises that Shelter is the murderer.
 Shelter and Link then get into a fight.
 Shelter shows Link the bodies of Ginger, and six others (two of which are hinted to be Toya and Doggy bag) that he has put under the floorboards.
 Shelter then almost kills Link by suffocating him.
 However, luckily, Gail is able to summon the police in time, and Shelter is arrested.

 Link then questions Gail how she managed to summon the police even though she is homeless, and Gail reveals the truth — Gail isn't truly homeless, but turns out to be Louise Bain, a journalist who had posed as such in order to write an "authentic" story about homelessness.

 Link feels betrayed and is angry with Gail.
 Gail then gives money to Link, and then tearfully leaves Link alone once again.
 Link ponders the unjustness of a world where he is homeless and hungry, while a murderer like Shelter is housed in a warm prison with three meals a day.